IWB for Refugees

 IWB for Refugees is our current flagship project aimed at improving the situation for refugees and asylum seekers coming to the EU, through civil society action and policy change.
 With the project we propose to launch a petition under the European Citizens’ Initiative with recommendations for the reform of asylum policies in the European Union.
 The recommendations are to be based on research from 27 country reports assessing the situation for refugees and asylum seekers, conducted by national researchers who are all volunteers and members of Issues Without Borders, and who will also take part in developing the specific recommendations.

-After registering our petition with the European Commission, we will run a campaign to raise the one million signatures needed for the petition to be debated in the Commission.
+After registering our Initiative with the European Commission, we will run a campaign to raise the one million signatures needed for the petition to be debated in the Commission.
 We choose this specific method to meet our two main objectives:

 - To influence reform of the Common European Asylum System (CEAS), based on civil society contribution